Market Design with Distributional Objectives: Abstract

 \section{Abstract}

-We provide optimal solutions to an institution that has dual goals of diversity and meritocracy when choosing from a set of applications.
+We provide optimal solutions to an institution that has distributional objectives when choosing from a set of applications based on merit (or priority).
 For example, in college admissions, administrators may want to admit a diverse class in addition to choosing students with the highest qualifications.
-We provide a class of choice rules that maximize merit subject to attaining a diversity level.
-Using this class, we find all subsets of applications on the diversity-merit Pareto frontier.
+We provide a family of choice rules that maximize merit subject to attaining a level of the distributional objective.
+We study the desirable properties of choice rules in this family and use them to find all subsets of applications on the Pareto frontier of the distributional objective and merit.
 In addition, we provide two novel characterizations of matroids.